-Starting with an elliptic curve with G=(3), from Table 2 we get that the only way to gain a point of order 5 over a sextic field is to gain it over a quadratic extension of \mathbb{Q} .
-So first classify all elliptic curves with a point of order 3 over \mathbb{Q} and a rational 5-isogeny defined over a quadratic extension.
+Starting with an elliptic curve with G = (3), from Table 4 we get that the only way to gain a point of order 5 over a sextic field is to gain it over a quadratic extension of $\mathbb{Q}$ .
+So first classify all elliptic curves with a point of order 3 over $\mathbb{Q}$ and a rational 5-isogeny defined over a quadratic extension.
 In order to have a rational point of order 3, it must be that $G_E(3)$ is conjugate to a subgroup of 3B.1.1 while having a point of order 5 defined over a quadratic extension requires $G_E(5)$ to be conjugate to a subgroup of 5B.4.1.
-Computing the fiber product of the two corresponding genus 0 modular curves we see that there are exactly two curves (up to \mathbb{Q} -isomorphism) that simultaneously have these properties and they are ones with Cremona label 450b4 and 50a3.
-Because these curves gain a point of order 15 over a quadratic extension and every elliptic curve with trivial 2-torsion gains a point of order 2 over a cubic extension, we know that for each of 450b4 and 50a3 there is a sextic extension of \mathbb{Q} where H=(30).
+Computing the fiber product of the two corresponding genus 0 modular curves we see that there curves are exactly two curves (up to $\mathbb{Q}$ -isomorphism) that simultaneously have these properties and they are ones with Cremona label 450b4 and 50a3.
+Because these curves gain a point of order 15 over a quadratic extension and every elliptic curve with trivial 2 torsion gains a point of order 2 over a cubic extension, we know that for each of 450b4 and 50a3 there is a sextic extension of $\mathbb{Q}$ where H = (15) and a sextic extension of $\mathbb{Q}$ where H = (30).

 Lastly, we classify the elliptic curves that have G = (5) and a rational 3-isogeny.
-This time to have a rational point of order 5, $G_E(5)$ must be conjugate to 5B.1.1 while a rational 3-isogeny requires that $G_E(3)$ is conjugate to a subgroup of 3B.
-Computing the fiber product of these two genus 0 modular curves we see that there are exactly two elliptic curves (up to \mathbb{Q} -isomorphism) with both these properties simultaneously and they are the curves with Cremona label 50b1 and 50b2.
-Again for both 50b1 and 50b2 there is a quadratic extension of \mathbb{Q} where E gains a point of order 3 and so for each of these curves there is a sextic extension of \mathbb{Q} where E where E and a sextic extension of \mathbb{Q} where E and a sextic extension of \mathbb{Q} where E and a sextic extension of \mathbb{Q} where E and E are the curves there is a sextic extension of \mathbb{Q} where E and E are the curves there is a sextic extension of \mathbb{Q} where E are the curves there is a sextic extension of \mathbb{Q} where E are the curves there is a sextic extension of \mathbb{Q} where E are the curves there is a sextic extension of \mathbb{Q} where E are the curves there is a sextic extension of \mathbb{Q} where E are the curves there is a sextic extension of \mathbb{Q} where E are the curves the cu
+This time to have a rational point of order 5 $G_E(5)$ must be conjugate to 5B.1.1 while a rational 3-isogeny requires that $G_E(3)$ is conjugate to a subgroup of 3B.
+Computing the fiber product of these two genus 0 modular curves we see that there are exactly two elliptic curves (up to Q-isomorphism) with both these properties simultaneously and they are the curves with Cremona label 50b1 and 50b2.
+Again for both 50b1 and 50b2 there is a quadratic extension of Q where E gains a point of order 3 and so for each of these curves there is a sextic extension of Q where H = (15) and a sextic extension of Q where H = (30).